WestvaleSec/C-SharpPlayersGuide/Docs/README.md

 ## 🏆 Goals

 - Complete every challenge and knowledge check in the book.
 - Write clean, readable code following C# best practices.
+- Use this repository as a way to learn and practice version control through Git and GitHub.
 - Maintain organized commits for each completed challenge.
 - Track progress transparently using XP and level milestones.